 There are certain dyes that market themselves as “no-drip”.
 They understand the benefit of not having the dye run down your chest and into unwanted territories.

 One example would be the Betty Beauty dye designed for women’s pubic hair.
 Remember, there aren’t any mainstream dyes made specifically for chest hair yet.
-But this one would do very nicely.
+But this one would work well.
 I’ll talk more about it in the section below.

 But the point is that this dye would minimize skin staining further by reducing the amount that drips down below your chest.